Posts in Tag

 Y Combinator’s latest batch — W22 — features 414 startups from 42 countries, representing more than 80 sectors.
 America reportedly has the most representation while India comes in second with 32 startups and Nigeria sits in third, having delivered 18 startups.
 This is the first time an African country is appearing in the top three.
 The W22 batch of the Y Combinator programme, which played a role in the early days of companies like Airbnb, Coinbase and Dropbox among others, is currently taking place, and concludes with a demo day end of

-Another Black worker is reportedly suing tech giant Tesla, claiming white workers tormented him with ringtones set to sound like incoming-rocket warnings, as well as race-based abuses.
-According to Mercury News – Marcellous Cage alleged in his lawsuit against Tesla that the company fired him because he reported life-threatening safety violations in the plant.
-“Mr. Cage was fired for two reasons: his commitment to safety and his race,” the lawsuit filed in Alameda County Superior Court claimed, the paper reported.
-Tesla did not immediately respond to a request for comment on
+Another Black worker is reportedly suing tech giant Tesla, claiming white workers tormented him with race-based abuses and hostile behavior.
+According to Mercury News – the worker alleged in his lawsuit against Tesla that the company fired him because he reported life-threatening safety violations in the plant. “[He] was fired for two reasons: his commitment to safety and his race,” the lawsuit filed in Alameda County Superior Court claimed, the paper reported.
+Tesla did not immediately respond to a request for comment on the lawsuit and other suits claiming Tesla allowed

 Goodwin has just announced its latest partnership with Meta on a new IP/Tech Scholarship Program for students from Historically Black Colleges and Universities (HBCUs) planning to pursue a career in intellectual property or technology law.
 The new program provides $20,000 scholarships to graduating seniors from historically excluded groups who are currently attending HBCUs and will be starting law school in fall 2022.
 Awardees will spend one week this summer at a Goodwin office, shadowing firm lawyers to learn more about the firm and its practice areas.
 Each awardee will be